1986–87 South Pacific cyclone season

-The 1986–87 South Pacific cyclone season was an event in the annual cycle of tropical cyclone formation.
-A total of 13 tropical cyclones developed during the season.
+The 1986–87 South Pacific cyclone season was an above average tropical cyclone season.
+A total of 12 tropical cyclones developed during the season, 6 of which became severe tropical cyclones.

 Seasonal summary

 During the season twelve tropical cyclones were recorded within the South Pacific basin, which was considered above average when compared to an 18-year average of 10 systems.

 Systems

 Tropical Cyclone Osea

 Tropical Cyclone Osea formed about 350 mi to the north-northeast of Port Vila on 21 November.
 It moved on a southerly track parallel to Vanuatu and spent most of its time over the sea.
 No significant damage was reported.

 Tropical Cyclone Patsy

 On December 12, TCWC Nadi started to monitor a tropical depression that had developed about 1000 km to the north-northwest of Suva, Fiji.

 The system affected Northern Vanuatu but caused little or no damage to the island nation.

 Severe Tropical Cyclone Raja

 Cyclone Raja existed from December 21, 1986, to January 5, 1987.